jeremy-harris/jekyll-now/_posts/2019-03-21-Installing And Using Jupyter Notebook With R For The First Time.md

 He is using Python, not R - but the execution is the same.

 ### My First Jupyter Notebook
-I created a really basic Jupyter Notebook with R to show a live view of the code in my last blogpost <a href="https://jeremy-harris.github.io/A-Newbie-Tries-Machine-Learning-and-Regression/" target="_blank">Newbie Tries ML & Regression</a>.
+I created a really basic Jupyter Notebook with R to show a live view of the code in my last blogpost [Newbie Tries ML & Regression](https://jeremy-harris.github.io/A-Newbie-Tries-Machine-Learning-and-Regression/).
 Now, instead of just a link to code - I can provide a Jupyter Notebook the the live code that can be executed, edited and explained all on the web browser.
 Pretty cool.

 #### Setting Up Jupyter
 I launched Jupyter and created a new folder for my first notebook.
 I called mine C1T2 for 'Course 1, Task 2' of the class I'm taking.
 Inside of the folder, I uploaded the necessary csv and xlsx files that I need to perform actions on.
-There's a pretty simple video <a href = "https://www.youtube.com/watch?v=dJO3Zv9Va2E" target = "_blank">here</a> that walks you through it.
+There's a pretty simple video [here](https://www.youtube.com/watch?v=dJO3Zv9Va2E) that walks you through it.

 I inserted my R code that I previously created and changed the paths to the file names to match the new location in the C1T2 folder I created for Jupyter.
 I removed the final write portion of the code and instead changed it to a graph that I was able to put inline.
 Next, we share this with the world - I'm sure the world is waiting!

 ## Step Four: Publish and Share!
 Once you've created your notebook on your local machine, it's time to share it.
 Github to the rescue!
-- Install steps here
-- and here
-- and here
+This is honestly pretty simple.
+Go to your Github repository of choice and upload the notebook - it will have an extension of .ipynb.
+If you need help, [this website breaks it down.](https://reproducible-science-curriculum.github.io/sharing-RR-Jupyter/01-sharing-github/)

 ## Spoiler: It's a Turtle